Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater pearl gourami fish

-Pearl Gourami is a peaceful fish that can get to the size of 4-5 inches.
-They are easy to look after and need a tank capacity of at least 30 gallons.
-It is advised to keep them with the fishes of the same size and temperament but avoid the aggressive ones.
+Pearl Gourami is a peaceful fish that can grow to 4-5 inches.
+They are easy to care for and need a tank capacity of at least 30 gallons.
+It is advised to keep them with fish of the same size and temperament but avoid aggressive ones.
 Pearl Gourami needs plenty of hiding places and sandy substrates.

-They aren’t a fan of bright lights either, so make sure the lights are low.
-They can be fed both algae-based foods and meat as they are omnivorous.
+They aren’t fans of bright lights, so make sure they are low.
+As they are omnivorous, they can be fed both algae-based foods and meat.
 Pearl Gourami can solve the Hydra problem in your aquarium as they are one of the few species that eat them.

 10. Swordtails